ms/buildtogether.tech/src/git-solo.md

 ```

 <!-- continue -->
 immediately after running `git init`.
-The <span i="Git!branch names">`main`
+The [% i "Git!branch names" %]`main`
-branch</span> is usually considered the "official" version of the repository,
+branch[% /i %] is usually considered the "official" version of the repository,
 i.e., the version of the project that should be graded or published for other
 people to use.
 The asterisk `*` indicates that it is currently active, i.e.,
 that all changes we make will take place in this branch by default.